Supporting Wellness for Those Living with Restless Leg Syndrome: The Gut Connection

 Optimize Iron Status (With Professional Guidance)

 Work with a healthcare provider to assess your iron levels comprehensively, including ferritin and transferrin saturation.
-The current recommendations suggest that ferritin levels below 75 ng/mL may warrant consideration of iron supplementation in adults with RLS.
+The Go to 39324694current recommendations, opens in a new tab suggest that ferritin levels below 75 ng/mL may warrant consideration of iron supplementation in adults with RLS.
 However, iron supplementation should always be guided by a healthcare professional, as excess iron can also be problematic.

 Support Healthy Vitamin D Levels